StarGeekSpaceNerd/StarGeek-s-ExifTool-notes/Exiftool_Notes.md

 `[img height=300]https://i.imgur.com/V2yCBli.png[/img]`
 The image itself is unaffected and one posted, can be viewed in the original size by clicking on it.

+If the file is too large to add to the forums, you can use a file hosting site like Google Drive, DropBox, Mega.nz, etc and create a share link to the file.
+If you are using Google Drive, make sure the link is set to "Anyone with a link" instead of "Restricted".
+See [this post](https://exiftool.org/forum/index.php?msg=92921).

 # 2 Metadata
+Notes on metadata
 ## ACDSee regions and sample image
 Sample image with ACDSee regions
 https://exiftool.org/forum/index.php?msg=57132